balusena/docker-for-devops/README.md

    - Container to Container
    - Host to Container

-   -Example for Mapping Volumes in Docker
+   - Example for Mapping Volumes in Docker
       - Container to Container
       - Host to Container